How to I Get an Application for an Absentee Ballot?

 • your name and the address at which you are registered to vote;

-In most cases, you must send your application for a ballot to us by regular mail or common/contract carrier.
+In most cases, you must send your application for a ballot to us by mail, common/contract carrier, or email.
 However, if you wish to vote by mail because of a planned absence, you may apply in person before the first day of early voting.
 If you are outside Galveston County, you may FAX your application to us at (409) 765-3249.
 [Please put Attn: Ballots by Mail on the cover sheet]

 How soon must I return the ballot?